Soleil Sorge: Career

-Soleil Sorge settled in Avezzano with her father during her childhood, after living in Los Angeles until the age of six.
-During her stay in Avezzano she attended the scientific high school and then moved for a while, after the scientific high school diploma, to her mother in Los Angeles to fulfill her dream of becoming an actress.
+After her diploma, Sorge moved for a while to her mother in Los Angeles to fulfill her dream of becoming an actress.
 Shortly after, she moved to Rome, where she enrolled in the faculty of economics of the Sapienza University of Rome, without however giving up her television career.
 She started working on some programs broadcast on Roman broadcasters such as Roma TV in collaboration with NBC and in 2015 she hosted the Roma Now program.
 Years later she moved to New York City to study acting at Lee Strasberg Theatre and Film Institute in Manhattan.

-On September 14, 2014 she participated in the Miss Italia beauty contest, broadcast on La7 and hosted by Simona Ventura, as Miss Abruzzo, ranking seventh out of twenty-six participating misses.
+On September 14, 2014, she participated in the Miss Italia beauty contest, broadcast on La7 and hosted by Simona Ventura, as Miss Abruzzo, ranking seventh out of twenty-six participating misses.
 Her notoriety came in 2016 and 2017, with the participation in Uomini e donne, broadcast on Canale 5 with the conduction of Maria De Filippi.

 In 2016 she participated as an actress in the music video of Eman Il mio vizio.
 The following year, in 2017, she participated in the music video Mi fai innamorare with Astol.

 Immediately after her participation in Uomini e donne, she began her career as a model and influencer and moved to Milan.

 From 10 February 2019 to 25 March 2019 she participated in the fourteenth edition of L'isola dei famosi broadcast on Canale 5 with the conduction of Alessia Marcuzzi.
 She was eliminated in the tenth week during the semi-final, finishing in sixth place out of twenty-three competitors.

 In 2019 and 2020 she participated in the theatrical work Doppio Misto directed and written by Danilo De Santi, at the Gold Theater in Rome.

 From 11 February 2020 to 24 March 2020 she participated in the eighth edition of Pechino Express, entitled Pechino Express – Le stagioni dell'Oriente, broadcast on Rai 2 with the conduct of Costantino della Gherardesca, paired with her mother Wendy Kay, coming eliminated in the seventh episode and ranking fifth out of eleven pairs.
 In the same year, during the lock-down due to the COVID-19 pandemic, she left to work in the Dominican Republic, where her father Paolo lives.
-Also in 2020 she participated as a recurring commentator in the Pomeriggio Cinque, Domenica Live and Live – Non è la d'Urso, all programs broadcast on Canale 5 and conducted by Barbara d'Urso.
+Also in 2020 she participated as a recurring commentator in the Pomeriggio Cinque, Domenica Live and Live – Non è la d'Urso, all programs broadcast on Canale 5 and conducted by Barbara D'Urso.

 In 2020, together with Luca Vismara, she led the New Year's event Ciao, 2020 io esco, broadcast in streaming on Biccy.
-In 2021 you participated as a competitor in the Guess My Age – Indovina l'età, broadcast on TV8 under the direction of Enrico Papi.
+In 2021 she participated as a competitor in the Guess My Age – Indovina l'età, broadcast on TV8 under the direction of Enrico Papi.